gruntwork-io/docs/docs/reference/services/intro/deploy-new-infrastructure.md

 1. **Deploy**.
 At the end of the build, Packer will output the ID of your new AMI.
-Typically, you deploy this AMI by plugging the AMI ID into some Terraform code and using Terraform to deploy it: e.g., plugging in the EKS worker node AMI ID into the `cluster_instance_ami` input variable of the [eks-cluster Terraform module](https://github.com/gruntwork-io/terraform-aws-service-catalog/tree/master/modules/services/eks-cluster).
+Typically, you deploy this AMI by plugging the AMI ID into some Terraform code and using Terraform to deploy it: e.g., plugging in the EKS worker node AMI ID into the `cluster_instance_ami` input variable of the [`eks-cluster` Terraform module](https://github.com/gruntwork-io/terraform-aws-service-catalog/tree/master/modules/services/eks-cluster).

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"627556dd904d28df051de58b0f1b967a"}
+{"sourcePlugin":"Local File Copier","hash":"39b464de3bd02d164cfc1f65c8087dcb"}
 ##DOCS-SOURCER-END -->